xxoolm/LuaNode/README.md

 You can add your own Lua modules to LuaNode at will, visit the LuaNode [wiki page](https://github.com/Nicholas3388/LuaNode/wiki "LuaNode Wiki") for more details.

+### Lua Editor

-LuaNode is compatible with `Esplorer` now, you can edit and download Lua Code to ESP32 with `Esplorer` conveniently.
+LuaNode is compatible with `Esplorer` now, you can edit and download Lua Code to hardware via `Esplorer` conveniently.
+If you config SPIFFS for your project, you can save your Lua scripts to the file system via `ESPlorer`.

 Get Esplorer [Here](https://github.com/4refr0nt/ESPlorer "Esplorer")